idec2021/UOregon/docs/documentation/notebook.md

 - diluted original samples again with bugbuster
 - ran new any kD and 7.5% gel
 - 50 ug of each sample  ( 10 uL of each sample )
+- stained overnight with Coomassie Colloidal Stain for 18 hours